-I’ve put together an Instant Easter Luncheon Kit.
-It includes everything you need to host a great lunch or dinner with family and friends.
+The Instant Easter Luncheon Kit includes everything you need to host a great lunch or dinner with family and friends.

-Included you’ll find a complete menu with allergen and special diet adaptations, all the recipes needed, grocery lists, party checklists, preparation timelines, printable buffet cards, family-friendly activities, and even tips for making it all in advance so you can even enjoy the day!
+Included you’ll find a complete menu with allergen and special diet adaptations, all the recipes needed, grocery list, party checklists, preparation timelines, printable buffet cards, family-friendly activities, and even tips for making it all in advance so you can enjoy the day!

 Enjoy this Easter holiday with less work and more fun.
 Grab the printable file here: https://learn.goodcheapeats.com/product/instant-easter-luncheon-meal-plan/

-Whether you use my Easter meal plan or devise one of your own, I’d love to hear what you end up making from these budget-friendly Easter recipes!
+Whether you use our Easter meal plan or devise one of your own, I’d love to hear what you end up making from these budget-friendly Easter recipes!

 This post was originally published on April 6, 2019.
 It has been updated for content and clarity.